CodingItWrong/docup/README.md

 # Docup

-Generates a Docusaurus project with:
+Generates a Docusaurus 2 project with:

+- The Classic theme
 - [ESLint](https://eslint.org/) and [Prettier](https://prettier.io/)

 ## Requirements